Rucadi/MiniRun/README.md

 While "blocked" at the taskwait, the taskwait thread will be used for executing tasks.

+# EMSCRIPTEN

+Since emscripten supports threading, and this runtime has no dependences, it can be used in web applications using the emscripten compiler, without any modifications to the code.

+# EXAMPLES
   ## Basic example: Matmul block
 The example shows the case of a block of a matrix multiply which uses MiniRun: